-A single respondent for each of the CHG-funded RFPs will be selected to contract with Kitsap County.
-[Note: this process will not be used for CHG funding for the 2021 - 2023 contracting period.]
+A single respondent for each of the CHG set-aside funded RFPs will be selected to contract with Kitsap County unless otherwise specified in the RFP.

-Competitive NOFA applications will go through a multi-stage review process.
+Competitive NOFA applications which are included in the Coordinated Grant Application Process (CGAP) will go through a multi-stage review process.

 - Stage 1 is a risk assessment and application review, utilizing specific criteria to determine if the applicant and proposed projects are eligible and the agency has the required organizational and fiscal capacity.
 IF an application is found not eligible, then the applicant will be notified via email that their project is not eligible and the reason why. - Stage 2 includes a scoring process by citizen reviewers and staff.
-It also includes interviews.

-Stage 3 includes development of funding award recommendations by the citizen review committee, and final approval by the Board of County Commissioners.
+It also includes interviews. - Stage 3 includes development of funding award recommendations by the citizen review committee, and final approval by the Board of County Commissioners.